astropy/astroquery/docs/mast/mast.rst

 download data products associated with search results is not currently supported.

-An object of MastMissions class is instantiated with a default mission of 'hst' and default service set to 'search'. set_service() and set_mission() can be used to change the service and mission to other values but right now, API only supports search service and 'hst' mission.
+An object of MastMissions class is instantiated with a default mission of 'hst' and default service set to 'search'.

 .. code-block:: python

                 >>> from astroquery.mast.missions import MastMissions